A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: RESULTS AND DISCUSSION

-In Fig.~\ref{fig:fitparam}b and c, we present the temperature dependence of $E^\ast\left(T\right)$ and $C\left(T\right)$, respectively.
+In Fig.~\ref{fig:fitparam}b and c, we present the temperature dependence of $E^\ast\left(T\right)$ and $C(T)$, respectively.
 As anticipated by polymer theory, the brush interactions soften as the solvent quality decreases when approaching the lower critical solution temperature (LCST) $T_\text{LCST}$\cite{espinosa2013impact}.
-The parameter $C\left(T\right)$ decays linearly following $\tau \left(T\right)\simeq 1- T/T_\text{c}$, where $T_\text{c}\sim 29^\circ$C is found to be slightly smaller than $T_\text{LCST}\sim 33^\circ$C. The prefactor $C\left(T\right)/\tau\left(T\right)=1000/$nm is consistent with the same set of brush parameters discussed earlier: $N_p\sim 1800$, $a=0.5$nm, and $s=5$nm.
+The parameter $C(T)$ decays linearly following $\tau \left(T\right)\simeq 1- T/T_\text{c}$, where $T_\text{c}\sim 29^\circ$C is found to be slightly smaller than $T_\text{LCST}\sim 33^\circ$C. The prefactor $C(T)/\tau\left(T\right)=1000/$nm is consistent with the same set of brush parameters discussed earlier: $N_p\sim 1800$, $a=0.5$nm, and $s=5$nm.
 With these numbers, $4\pi N_{p}^2 a^3/s^4 \simeq 500/$nm.
 Despite minor disagreements regarding the transition temperature in the fit, our model provides an excellent description of the shear elasticity of microgel suspensions and pastes from the low to high concentration regime, with good qualitative agreement with the molecular properties of the polymer microgels.
+A key finding of our work is that we can relate microscopic microgel properties, such as the temperature-dependent polymer virial coefficient and corresponding brush elasticity, to the parameters of the rheological model.
+Such detailed understanding of rheological properties in terms of the characteristics of the building blocks is unusual for a system this complex.
+While the results derived from rheology and modeling are consistent, independent validation would be beneficial to further corroborate our findings.
+Indeed, recent optical tweezer measurements on similar but slightly larger microgels report intrinsic interaction potentials between colloidal particles in the weakly repulsive regime for energies up to 10~k$_B$T~\cite{Muneton2024,zhang2024determining}.
+The overall agreement between direct measurements and the rheological analysis in the present work is fairly good, and the overall trend in terms of the decay of the virial coefficient is essentially the same in both experiments.
+Clearly, the quasi-equilibrium between core and corona deformation is established differently in a jammed packing compared to pairwise compression which can affect the absolute value of $C(T)$.